texttochange/vusion-frontend/README.rst

 Now you have all the installation for the vusion frontend.
 You need now to setup where the work project is going to be saved in your System.
 ::
-	1. Open PowerShell as admin by right clicking on the PowerShell icon and selecting "Run as Admin".
+	1.Open PowerShell as admin by right clicking on the PowerShell icon and selecting "Run as Admin".

-	2. Enter the followig commands in the PowerShell. mkdir c:\Development cd c:\Development
+	2.Enter the followig commands in the PowerShell.
+		- mkdir c:\Development
+		cd c:\Development

 	3.Now you are in the directory where you are going to work form so do the commands below